Understanding Vehicle Safety Inspection Costs in Ontario

 Average Cost of a Safety Inspection in Toronto

-The cost of a standard vehicle safety inspection in Toronto generally ranges from $80 to $180, depending on the vehicle type, the inspection centre, and the condition of the vehicle.
+The cost of a standard vehicle safety inspection in Toronto generally ranges from $80 to $180.
+This range depends on the vehicle type, the inspection centre, and the condition of the vehicle.

 While the Ministry of Transportation regulates the inspection standards, it does not regulate pricing.
 Each licensed DriveON station sets its own fees based on time, labour, and equipment required.